Home / Journal / Flair Inhaler Review: An Ho...

 Flair Inhaler Review: An Honest Look at the Nicotine-Free Aromatherapy Inhaler

-If you've found this page, you're probably weighing up whether the Flair inhaler is worth a try — most likely because you're trying to step away from nicotine, or because you're tired of the smell, the cost, and the hold that vapes have on your day.
-This review is written by us, the team behind Flair, but we've tried to keep it honest.
-There are things our inhaler is great at.
-There are also things it isn't.
-Both belong in a real review.
+If you've found this page, you're probably weighing up whether the Flair inhaler is worth a try — most likely because you're stepping away from nicotine, or because you're tired of the cost and the hold a vape has on your day.
+This review is written by us, the team behind Flair, so treat it accordingly.
+We've tried to be straight about what it isn't, because that's the part that decides whether it's right for you.

 What is the Flair inhaler?

-Flair is a personal aromatherapy inhaler.
-You draw on it like you would a vape, but there's no nicotine, no vapour, no battery, no cloud, and nothing combusting.
-Air is pulled through a small replaceable core that's been infused with food-grade flavour and essential oil compounds.
-What reaches your lips is cool, dry air carrying flavour and aroma — the part of smoking and vaping that's about ritual, not chemistry.
+A personal aromatherapy inhaler.
+You draw on it like a vape, but there's no nicotine, no vapour, no battery and nothing combusting.
+Air is pulled through a small replaceable core infused with food-grade flavour and essential-oil compounds.
+What reaches your lips is cool, dry air carrying aroma — the part of smoking and vaping that's ritual rather than chemistry.

 How it actually feels to use

-The first time you draw on a Flair, the honest reaction tends to be: "oh, that's it?"
+The first honest reaction is usually "oh — that's it?"
 That's the right reaction.
-Because Flair is meant to give you the physical part of smoking — the hand-to-mouth motion, the cool sensation, the small pause in the day — without trying to replicate the chemical hit.
-That's the whole point.
+Flair gives you the physical part of smoking — the hand-to-mouth motion, the cool draw, the small pause — without trying to replicate a chemical hit.

 The draw

-The draw is light — closer to a slim cigarillo than to a pod vape.
-You can take a long, slow pull and get a soft wave of flavour, or short little hits when you just need to do something with your hands.
-There's no power setting to fiddle with.
+Light — closer to a slim cigarillo than a pod vape, and adjustable if you want it tighter.
+Take a long slow pull for a soft wave of flavour, or short hits when you just need to do something with your hands.

 The flavour

-Flavour is the part where Flair surprised us most during testing.
-Because there's no heating element, the flavour profile is closer to what a perfumer would design than what a vape juice maker would mix.
-Crisp Mint smells like fresh peppermint leaves rather than confectionery.
+The most surprising part.
+Because nothing is heated, the profiles sit closer to what a perfumer would design than what a vape-juice maker would mix.
+Crisp Mint reads like fresh peppermint leaves rather than confectionery.
 Coffee tastes like a roastery, not a syrup.
-Lavender is floral and soft.
-Some refills are stronger than others — Cinnamon Hearts and Black Licorice are bold; Vanilla and Green Tea are gentle.
+Some refills are bold — Cinnamon Hearts, Black Licorice — while Vanilla and Green Tea are gentle.

 Flavours and refills